soarlab/soarlab.github.io/_publications/2017_tapas_hllr.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "PRUNERS: Providing Reproducibility for Uncovering Non-Deterministic Errors in Runs on Supercomputers"
+title: "Static Assertion Checking of Production Software with Angelic Verification"
 # YYYY_CONFSHORTNAME_PAPERSHORTNAME
-key: 2017_cre_sllscaabgrsp
+key: 2017_tapas_hllr

 # conference | journal | poster | workshop
 type: workshop
+redirect_from: /2017/09/tapas2017-hllr

 # The shortname is used for auto-generated titles
-shortname: CRE 2017
+shortname: TAPAS 2017
 # add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
-image: 2017_cre_sllscaabgrsp.png
+image: 2017_tapas_hllr.png
 # add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/
-image_large: 2017_cre_sllscaabgrsp_teaser.png
+image_large: 2017_tapas_hllr_teaser.png

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-- Kento Sato
-- Ignacio Laguna
-- Gregory L. Lee
-- Martin Schulz
-- Christopher M. Chambreau
-- Dong H. Ahn
-- atzeni
+- he
-- Michael Bentley
+- Shuvendu Lahiri
-- Ganesh Gopalakrishnan
+- Akash Lal
 - rakamaric
-- Geof Sawaya
-- Joachim Protze

-journal-short: CRE
+journal-short: TAPAS
 year: 2017

 # bibentry: article | inproceedings | phdthesis | book
 bibentry: inproceedings
 bib:
-  booktitle: Computational Reproducibility at Exascale Workshop (CRE)
+  booktitle: 8th Workshop on Tools for Automatic Program Analysis (TAPAS)
   series:
   volume:
   publisher: